Usage

 )

 IMPORTANT: Django Active Link requires that the current request object is available in your template’s context.
-This means you must be using a RequestContext when rendering your template, and django.core.context_processors.request must be in your TEMPLATE_CONTEXT_PROCESSORS setting.
+This means you must be using a RequestContext when rendering your template, and django.template.context_processors.request must be in your TEMPLATE_CONTEXT_PROCESSORS setting.
 See [the documentation](https://docs.djangoproject.com/en/dev/ref/templates/api/#subclassing-context-requestcontext) for more information.

 To use the active_link template tag you need to load active_link_tags templatetags library: